JasJohn3/SEO_Website_Refactor/README.md

     </header>
   ```
 ### `<section>` and `<article>` elements
 The `<div>` elements that were originally used were replaced with `<section>` and `<article>`.
-This allows screen readers to identify these elements separately and also provide the ability to use css selectors in place of class names.
+This allows screen readers to identify these elements separately and also provide the ability to use css element selectors in place of class names.
 ```
         <section class="benefits">
         <!-- modified div to be article -->